MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-invoice-sales.md

 You can process the payments straight from the customer card.
 Use the **Register Customer Payments** action to get an overview of unpaid invoices for that customer.
 Then, mark the invoice as paid partially or in full.
 This payment reconciliation processes your customer payments by matching amounts received on your bank account with the related unpaid sales invoices, and then posts the payments.
 For more information, see [To reconcile payments individually](receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md#to-register-customer-payments-individually).

 In business environments where the customer pays some time after delivery, according to the payment term, a posted sales invoice remains open (unpaid) until the Accounts Receivable department verifies that payment is received and applies the payment to the posted sales invoice.
 This can be done manually or automatically.
-For more information, see [Reconcile Customer Payments Manually](receivables-how-apply-sales-transactions-manually.md) and [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).
+For more information, see [Reconcile Customer Payments with the Cash Receipt Journal or from Customer Ledger Entries](receivables-how-apply-sales-transactions-manually.md) and [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).

 In business environments where the customer pays immediately, for example by PayPal or cash, payment is recorded immediately when you post the sales invoice, that is, the posted sales invoice is closed as fully applied.
 You select the relevant method in the **Payment Method Code** field on the sales order.
 See under step 8.
 For electronic payments, such as PayPal, you must also fill in the **Payment Service** field.
 For more information, see [Enable Customer Payments Through Payment Services](sales-how-enable-payment-service-extensions.md).